-Forsberg says, “Pastor Feitosa was facing an uphill battle because the tumor bed involved most of his femur.
-The amputation was done quite high in the thigh,” he says, “but osseointegration gave him a chance to be as functional as possible.”
+Because the tumor bed involved most of his femur, Kleyton was facing an uphill battle.
+The amputation was done high in the thigh, but osseointegration gave him a chance to be as functional as possible.

 Kleyton, after his leg amputation and before his prosthesis, vacationing with his family.